DheeRaj231/RoadtoJS/readme.md

 ### FUNCTION DECLARATION:

     Normal functions which are widely used
-    In this hoisting is supported and use of this operator is allowed
+    .In this hoisting is supported and use of this operator is allowed

 ### FUNCTION EXPRESSION